- Course start date:

 This could lead to a wide variety of careers, e.g. Teacher, Doctor, Environmental Scientist, Conservation Officer, Geneticist, Microbiologist, Research Scientist, Science Journalist etc.

-5 GCSEs at Grade C or above (or 4) in any examined subject.
-Must include English Language and Maths.
+5 GCSEs at Grade 5 or above (A*-C) which must include English Language and Maths.

 If you would like to apply for the full-time package (3-4 AS-Levels) please complete a full-time application form.